superphunthyme/xbmc-cbc-plugin/README.md

 # Testing

-Tested as of version 15.2 of KODI.
+Tested as of version 15.2 of Kodi.

 The plugin works on this version; some stations have been removed/moved as they are no longer available.